top of page

 An indoor cage should be a minimum two story cage.
 Ideally if housed inside they would be housed in a spare room which is ferret proofed and they can have a lot of free roam time.

-If housed outside, a two story hutch with a run can be used or a converted shed is suitable to.
+If housed outside, a two story hutch with a run can be used or a converted shed/aviary is suitable to.
 An outdoor enclosure should have an enclosed sleeping area, free from draft and rain.

 ILLNESS